pkukkapalli/nfldata/README.md

 - [] Add a year field to `PlayerPosition` as players may change positions throughout their career.
 - [] Consolidate spiders, so that there are fewer passes over the same web pages.
 - [] Parse player transactions for free agents and undrafted free agents.
+- [] Fix the build-database.sh script to use the spider.py script.

 ## Dockerize everything